turitzinv/family-recipes/README.md

 # Recipe Details

 If the recipe belongs to the logged in user, "Edit Details", "Edit Photo" and "Delete" buttons will be visible.
 The author of the recipe can choose to revise their recipe or cancel changes if they change their mind.
-The author also has the choice to delete their recipe from the site, and will be prompted witha confirmation before doing so.
+The author also has the choice to delete their recipe from the site, and will be prompted with a confirmation message before doing so.

 ## Comments

-Comments appear at the bottom of the recipe, if a comment belongs to the logged in user then buttons to edit or delete their comment will be visible.
+Comments appear at the bottom of the recipe.
+If a comment belongs to the logged in user, buttons to edit or delete their comment will be visible.